 Why Surveys Work

-For example, imagine you’re developing a meal-planning app, and you want to know how important customization is to users.
-You might create a survey with questions like, “How important is it for you to customize your meal plans?” and provide a scale from 1 (not important) to 5 (very important).
-If 80% of users respond with a 4 or 5, you’ve got strong evidence that customization should be a high priority.
-Surveys can gather this type of measurable data, allowing you to back your design decisions with solid numbers.
+For instance, suppose you are creating meal plan software and wish to determine how much user customizing matters.
+You might design a poll asking, “How important is it for you to customize your meal plans?” and offer a 1 (not important) to 5 (extremely important) scale.
+Should 80% of consumers react with a 4 or 5, you have good proof that customizing should be given top attention.
+Surveys may compile this kind of quantifiable information, enabling you to support your design choices with strong numbers.

 Building an Effective Survey